-LARR Implementation Units (LARRU): To expedite land acquisition and implement 3.1 the provisions of the road-project RPs, three regional levels Land Acquisition Rehabilitation and Resettlement Units (LARRU) have been constituted.
-These units will be headed by a Special District Revenue Officers (Spl DRO) and will be supported by a Resettlement Officer (RO) for RP implementation support.
-A separate Government Order4 has been issued nominating Spl DRO as competent authority under TNH Act for land acquisition and R&R award pronouncements.
-The Project Director, TNRSP will be overall in charge of land acquisition and R&R implementation and will coordinate with the three Spl DROs in RP implementation and LA.
-The Chief Engineer, working under the Project Director, will be supported by domain expert in the areas of land acquisition and Social Development/R&R. The Chief Engineer will report to the Project Director.
-These units will be entrusted with responsibilities of implementation of the RP involving: (i) acquisition of land and assets; (ii) payment of compensation for land and assets; (iii) disbursement of resettlement assistances including development of resettlement sites.
-The LARRU in each region will be supported with clerical staff.
+3.1 LARR Implementation Units (LARRU): To expedite land acquisition and implement the provisions of the road-project RPs, three regional levels Land Acquisition Rehabilitation and Resettlement Units (LARRU) have been constituted.
+These units are headed by a Special District Revenue Officers (Spl DRO) and is supported by a Resettlement Officer (RO) for RP implementation support.
+A separate Government Order has been issued nominating Spl DRO as competent authority under TNH Act for land acquisition and R&R award pronouncements.
+The Project Director.
+TNRSP is overall in charge of land acquisition and R&R implementation and coordinates with the three Spl DROs in RP implementation and LA.
+The Chief Engineer, working under the Project Director, is supported by domain expert in the areas of land acquisition and Social Development/R&R. The Chief Engineer reports to the Project Director.
+These units are entrusted with responsibilities of implementation of the RP involving: (i) acquisition of land and assets; (ii) payment of compensation for land and assets; (iii) disbursement of resettlement assistances including development of resettlement sites.
+The LARRU in each region is supported with clerical staff.
 The members of these committees, their roles, responsibilities and functions are outlined below.